 INTRODUCTION

-The Modern Statistics (MauStats) Platform is developed as a web-based platform with a central database to ensure consistency, security and accessibility.
-The platform is used to help to automate and integrate data lifecycle from acquisition to dissemination using Generic Statistical Business Process Model (GSBPM) framework.
-The platform complies to manage data requirements for Census, SEE, and SBR processed data in this phase.
+The Modern Statistics (MauStats) Platform is developed as a web-based platform with a central database to ensure consistency, security, and accessibility.
+The platform is used to help automate and integrate the data lifecycle from acquisition to dissemination using the Generic Statistical Business Process Model (GSBPM) framework.
+The platform complies with managing data requirements for Census, SEE, and SBR processed data in this phase.
 It is also feasible for data integration based on SM requirements.
-This web-based platform consists of the two applications – User Interface and Data Management System (DMS).
+This web-based platform consists of two applications – User Interface and Data Management System (DMS).

-Below sections explains the detailed functional requirement of each module of the Modern Statistics (MauStats) Platform.
+The below sections explain the detailed functional requirement of each module of the Modern Statistics (MauStats) Platform.

 Functional Requirements